Library Subset

 Defined.

 Curious readers can verify that the decide equality version extracts to the same OCaml code as our more manual version does.
-That OCaml code had one undesirable property, which is that it uses Left and Right constructors instead of the boolean values built into OCaml.
+That OCaml code had one undesirable property, which is that it uses Left and Right constructors instead of the Boolean values built into OCaml.
 We can fix this, by using Coq's facility for mapping Coq inductive types to OCaml variant types.

 Extract Inductive sumbool => "bool" ["true" "false"].